Like A Rolling Stone | Chords + Lyrics

 The intro is just the I chord, moving to the IV, still keeping the bass of chord I, like this:

-Once the verse kicks in, we start climbing up the scale, like this:
+Once the verse kicks in, we start climbing up the scale and if on the acoustic, using only open-position chords:

 The G6 doesn’t happen in all verses and is played like a guitar lick.
-Once we repeated that first idea we go to what almost feels like a bridge:
+Once we repeat that first idea we go to what almost feels like a bridge:

 Next, we start descending, in contrast to the initial idea, like this: